 Mr. LeBoutillier was President and Chief Executive Officer of Sidbec-Dosco Inc. (now ArcelorMittal Montreal Inc.) from 1983 to 1996 and President and Chief Executive Officer of the Iron Ore Company of Canada from 1996 to 2000.
 He is Chairman of the Board of Industrial Alliance, Insurance and Financial Services Inc. and of Groupe Deschênes Inc., Vice-Chairman of TechnoCentre éolien Gaspésie-les Îles (Wind Energy TechnoCentre) and a director of several companies including Mazarin Inc., Semafo Inc. and Stornoway Diamond Corporation.
-He was a director of St. Laurent Paperboard Inc. and of Société générale de financement du Québec (1996-2010).
+He was a director of St.Laurent Paperboard Inc. and of Société générale de financement du Québec (1996-2010).
 He was Chairman of the Board of the Conseil du patronat du Québec (2006-2010).
-He is an active chairman or director of several organisations in the health, education, culture and sports fields.
+He is an active chairman or director of several organisations in the health, education, culture and sports fields including Tennis Canada, where he is Chairman of the Board.